-John Oliver On Facts, Donald Trump, And The Supreme Court For Dogs
+John Oliver On Facts, Donald Trump And The Supreme Court For Dogs

 Television

-John Oliver On Facts, Donald Trump, And The Supreme Court For Dogs
+John Oliver On Facts, Donald Trump And The Supreme Court For Dogs

 When last spotted in his indigenous habitat, John Oliver was sharing his perception of 2016 and what was to come: a dystopian hellscape.